danog/MadelineProto/docs/TD_docs/constructors/inputThumbGenerated.md

 ---
 title: inputThumbGenerated
-description: Generated thumb
+description: Generated thumb, should be less than 200KB
 ---
 ## Constructor: inputThumbGenerated
 [Back to constructors index](index.md)

-Generated thumb
+Generated thumb, should be less than 200KB

 ### Attributes: